UMAprotocol/protocol/STYLE.md

 3. Sort each group of functions (e.g. external abstract, external abstract view...) alphabetically.
 4. If two functions share a name, alphabetically order by the arguments (both type and name).

+### Naming

+#### Interval versus External Functions

+In all contracts (abstract included), private and internal methods are preceded by underscores (i.e. `_functionNameHere()`).
+This does not apply to libraries or test contracts.
+As a general rule, if the function is able to be called in a downstream script or client, then it is not an internal method.

+#### Variables

+Private variables are not preceded by underscores.

+#### Function Parameters

+Function parameters are not preceded by underscores unless they are constructor parameters.
+This is because constructors often initialize contract variables for the first and only time.

 ## Javascript